dhk3136/summarization-bert-vs-baseline/README.md

 ![bert_masked_tokens_2](img/BERT_token_predictions_2.jpg)

 BERT intentionally masks a small ratio of words so that it can predict probabilities of the correct word--in context.
-This is different from measuring distance as a metric of semantic similarity.
+Part of this masking includes subwords (e.g., I ##ay t## nis) made by BERT's sentence piece tokenizer.
+This is different from measuring distance or weighted connections as a metric of semantic similarity.
 In addition, BERT is ambidextrous (maybe too much on the anthropomorphism).
-The model can take input from both sides which expands its contextual framework resulting in a huge advantage over unidirectional input.
+The model can take input from both sides of *all layers* which expands its contextual framework resulting in a huge advantage over unidirectional input.

 > Here's the full summary:
 Chernobyl is a 2019 historical drama television miniseries created and written by Craig Mazin and directed by Johan Renck for HBO.
 The miniseries is based in large part on the recollections of Pripyat locals, as told by Belarusian Nobel laureate Svetlana Alexievich in her book Voices from Chernobyl.
 Writer Craig Mazin began researching for the project in 2014, by reading books and government reports from inside and outside the Soviet Union.
 Director Johan Renck heavily criticised the amount of diverse and eye-catching modern windows in the houses, but was not concerned about removing them in post-production.

-> This is what the vanilla model returned:
+> This is what the baseline model returned:
 Vladimir Medinsky, Russian culture minister, whose father was one of the Chernobyl liquidators, called the series “Masterfully made” and “filmed with great respect for ordinary people”.Simultaneously with the initial series announcement, it was confirmed that Jared Harris would star in the series.The series centers around the Chernobyl nuclear disaster of April 1986 and the unprecedented cleanup efforts that followed.The protective plastic screens around victims of Acute Radiation Syndrome (ARS) are used to protect the victims from other people due to their weaker immune system.

 BERT's summary is a sound one for the most part.
 It begins by capturing the exact topic of the (way, way longer) full text.
 It continues with important background information related to the show's research and sources.
 The last sentence is a dud, however, as it conveys a minor detail with respect to the lengthy full text.
 Yet, it's not bad at all for a 4-sentence summary task.